Specialists in Soil InvestigationSpecialists in Soil Investigation

 Less personnel and equipment is needed, making the survey more cost-efficient.

-Agronomists make more and more use of drone technology for crop monitoring.
-The spraying of pesticides can be more targeted and less frequent, reducing costs and pollution of the environment (soil and groundwater).
+Farmers make more and more use of drone technologies to monitor the health of their crops, allowing the use of pesticides to be more targeted and less frequent.
+This way, both costs and and pollution of the environment (soil and groundwater) can be reduced.

 Unlike satelite images, drones are able to make detailed maps of relatively smaller areas.

-Less environmental pollution caused by the spraying of pesticides.
+Less environmental pollution due to more targeted use of pesticides.

 With the help of T&A Drone Services' drones, the environment can be monitored for erosion, land degradation and the encroachment of invasive species.
 Pollution and environmental disasters can be monitored and the appropriate restorative action plans can be identified and carried out.